 - Area:9,018 ha

 Materials presented on this website, particularly maps and territorial information, are as-is and as-available based on available data and do not imply the expression of any opinion whatsoever on the part of the Secretariat of the Ramsar Convention concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-The Site (previously “De Wieden”) is characterized by shallow freshwater lakes, reed beds, fens, wet meadows, transition mires, quaking bogs, forested peatland and numerous canals created through peat extraction activities in the 18th and 19th centuries.
-The Ramsar Site boundary has been adjusted to that of the Natura 2000 site.
-Some wetlands have been included while some agricultural land, residential and recreational areas have been excluded.
-Together, Wieden and the adjoining Weerribben (Ramsar Site no. 193) form the largest peat swamp of its kind in Western Europe.
-The Site regularly supports more than 20,000 wintering waterbirds and is also a refuge for more than 1% of the biogeographic populations of three waterbird species.
+Wieden and the adjoining Weerribben (Ramsar Site no.193) form the largest peat swamp of its kind in Western Europe.
+The Site is characterized by shallow freshwater lakes, reed beds, fens, wet meadows, transition mires, quaking bogs, forested peatland and numerous canals created through peat extraction activities which took place until the 1920s.
+The boundary was adjusted to match that of the Natura 2000 Site in 2017; some wetlands were included while some agricultural land, residential and recreational areas were excluded.
+The Site regularly supports more than 20,000 wintering waterbirds and is a refuge for more than 1% of the European populations of the greater white-fronted goose (Anser albifrons).
 It also supports notable species of plants, fish and butterflies.
-There is a healthy otter population which was reintroduced in 2002.
+The European otter was reintroduced in 2002.
 The lakes act as water storage reservoirs during the summer and provide water for irrigation.
-The main human activities relate to tourism, angling, boating, commercial fisheries, farming and reed harvesting.
+Human activities relate to tourism, angling, boating, commercial fisheries, farming and reed harvesting.
 The main threats to the Site derive from water abstraction for farming, drainage and pollution.
 There is a visitors’ centre, and biodiversity monitoring activities are carried out by the Dutch Bird Research Organisation.